derekfrye/sql-middleware/docs/Benchmarks.md

 - Invokes `crate::libsql::execute_batch` on the direct LibSQL connection during the timed section.
 - Currently excluded from the default `criterion_main!`, so it runs only when you enable the `libsql` feature and rewire the benchmark entry point.

-## Single-row lookup benchmark flow (`benches/bench_rusqlite_single_row_lookup.rs`)
-This comparison focuses on per-call overhead for the rusqlite baseline versus the middleware when fetching individual rows by primary key:
-1. On first use, build a deterministic SQLite file with `row_count` entries and a shuffled list of ids.
-2. `rusqlite` baseline: open a single `rusqlite::Connection`, prepare a cached statement, and loop over the id list with `query_row`, mapping results into `BenchRow`.
-3. `sql_middleware` path: construct a `ConfigAndPool`, borrow a pooled connection each iteration, prepare the statement once via `prepare_sqlite_statement`, and then call `PreparedSqliteStatement::query` for every id while recycling a `RowValues` buffer.
-The first row of each `ResultSet` converts into the same `BenchRow` struct.

-Throughput is reported as lookups per iteration.
-Adjust `BENCH_LOOKUPS` (or `BENCH_ROWS`) to scale the workload.

-Additional micro-benches in the same Criterion group isolate specific parts of the middleware stack:
-- `middleware_checkout` – measures connection checkout/drop latency.
-- `middleware_interact` – times the `deadpool_sqlite::Object::interact` hop with an empty closure.
-- `middleware_marshalling` – runs `build_result_set` directly to capture row materialisation cost.
-- `middleware_param_convert` – benchmarks parameter conversion from `RowValues` into `rusqlite::Value`s.

-### SQLx harness (`bench-harnesses/sqlx_lookup`)
-- Rebuilds the same on-disk dataset (`benchmark_sqlite_single_lookup.db` in the repo root) using SQLx with the identical seed and schema.
-- Times `SqlitePool` plus an explicit `prepare()` + manual `SqliteRow` → `BenchRow` decode, so the hot loop mirrors the middleware benchmark’s prepared-statement reuse.
-- Lives outside the main crate so it can track the latest SQLx release without conflicting with `rusqlite`'s `libsqlite3-sys` requirements.
-- Run it with `cargo bench --manifest-path bench-harnesses/sqlx_lookup/Cargo.toml -- --save-baseline latest` (optionally setting `CRITERION_HOME` as above).

-The harness also exposes SQLx-specific micro-benches:
-- `sqlx` – explicit prepared statement + manual `SqliteRow` → `BenchRow` decoding, mirroring the middleware benchmark.
-- `sqlx_query_raw` – fetches rows as `SqliteRow` and stops before decoding to isolate driver overhead.
-- `sqlx_pool_acquire` – isolates connection acquisition overhead.
-- `sqlx_param_bind` – records the cost of constructing and binding parameters on the query builder.

 ## Interpreting results
 - Treat `database_benchmark` output as a proxy for raw insert bandwidth of each backend/driver pair; it does not capture higher-level middleware helpers such as `QueryAndParams` or cross-backend abstractions.
 - Treat `bench_rusqlite_single_row_lookup` output as the relative overhead of routing a point lookup through the middleware versus calling rusqlite directly.
 Both flows share the same on-disk dataset and decoding logic, so the difference primarily reflects connection dispatch, parameter conversion, and result materialisation cost.
-- Treat the SQLx harness output as a parallel data point for the same workload; compare its metrics with `rusqlite`/middleware results to gauge how your middleware stacks up against a modern async client.
+Treat the SQLx harness output as a parallel data point for the same workload; compare its metrics with `rusqlite`/middleware results.
-- When designing additional benchmarks, decide whether you want engine-level comparisons (like the bulk inserts) or API-level comparisons (like the single-row lookup) and structure the workload accordingly.

-## Great llm test:
+## An observed complex task for llms:
 ```shell
 git log --oneline --grep="sqlx bench results"
 git checkout <sha from above>